Toxins:

 Would they?

 We must realize the “government” has no control over personal care products.
-It has no control over the household cleaners, or the chemicals that are used in the furniture or anything we use on a daily basis.
+It has no control over the household cleaners, or the toxins that are used in the furniture or anything we use on a daily basis.
 Until someone dies, or someone “sues” a company, nothing can really be done.

 This is where we as an individual come into the picture.
 (After all, who IS the government?)
 WE must take responsibility for what we use, what we eat, what we drink, what we wear, etc, etc. Pretty soon it gets to be quite a job to find these products.
 But, because we are becoming more aware of what we really want to use and the food we really want to put into our bodies, more and more companies are also becoming aware of the consumer market.

-I personally use products from a credible company that was created “green” before it was a “fad”.
-Because I now am more aware of what other companies do and don’t do, it is scary to use the other company’s products.
+Because I now am more aware of what other companies do and don't do, it is scary to use the other company's products.

 Many people have used certain cleaning products such as “bleach” forever.
 After all, isn’t that what grandma used or mom used?
 And some people still believe that it is the only thing that will disinfect.
 So it burns your skin, your eyes, your nose, and can kill you if you happen to mix it with another cleaner, but, gee whiz, habits are hard to change.